I never thought I would be one of those guys

 James 4:1-2

-I desired peace and I was willing to do whatever I had to do to get it.
-What I desired in my heart wasn’t wrong, but I desired peace so bad I was willing to compromise my love for Star and my love for God to get it.
-Ironically, my angry outbursts were actually attempts to establish a peaceful marriage.
+I desired peace and respect and was willing to do whatever I had to do to get it.
+What I desired in my heart wasn’t wrong, but I wanted peace and respect so badly that I was willing to compromise my love for Star and God to get it.
+Ironically, my angry outbursts were attempts to establish a peaceful and respectful marriage.

 Let me be clear.
 I am not justifying my anger.
 My anger was wrong.
 It was abusive.
 It was sinful.
 I was 100 percent at fault for my actions towards Star.
 A godly desire does not ever justify a sinful means to achieve it.

-But the first step to working on your anger is to understand your anger and where it comes from.
-For all of us, it starts with understanding with increasing clarity what we are wanting, or desiring, in our hearts.
+But the first step to working on your anger is understanding it and where it comes from.
+For all of us, it starts with understanding with increasing clarity what we want or desire in our hearts.

-James 4 not only helps us understand where anger comes from, but it also helps us understand the solution for our anger: “You do not have because you do not ask God.”
+James 4 not only helps us understand where anger comes from, but it also helps us understand how to start working on your anger: “You do not have because you do not ask God.”

 I decided to do things my way as opposed to God’s way and it almost resulted in the death of my marriage.

-When I didn’t get the peace I wanted in my heart, I decided to take control of getting peace instead of trusting that God could and would provide me the peace I desired.
-My anger resulted from unsuccessfully trying to get what I desired with my hands as opposed to placing my desire in God’s hands.
-I decided to do things my way as opposed to God’s way and it almost resulted in the death of my marriage (Proverbs 14:12).
+When I didn’t get the peace and respect I wanted in my heart, I decided to try and take control of getting those things instead of trusting that God could and would provide me the peace and respect I desired.
+My anger resulted from unsuccessfully trying to get what I desired with my hands instead of placing my desire in God’s hands.
+I decided to do things my way as opposed to God’s, and it almost resulted in the death of my marriage (Proverbs 14:12).

-Thankfully, Star ran from my abuse; in fact, if you are in an abusive situation you should do the same with the help of godly advisors.
+Thankfully, Star ran from my abuse; if you are in an abusive situation, you should do the same with the help of godly advisors.
 And God provided some wise counsel to re-orient me.
 I started to ask God to help me understand his ways of pursuing relational peace.
-I also asked God to help me believe that in the absence of relational peace in marriage I could turn to Him for my ultimate source of peace (see John 16:33).
+And instead of demanding respect from Star, I became more focused on giving respect to her by being honest about how I was feeling.
+I also asked God to help me believe that in the absence of relational peace and respect in marriage, I could turn to Him for my ultimate source of peace and respect (see John 16:33).

 In the absence of relational peace in marriage we can turn to Jesus for our ultimate source of peace.

-As God helped me understand how to pursue horizontal peace in marriage, and believe that vertical peace with God is the only kind that is lasting, things began to change.
+As God helped me understand how to pursue horizontal peace and respect in marriage and believe that vertical peace with God and respect from God is the only lasting kind, things began to change.

 In me first.
 Then, in my marriage.